Ascension of Jesus

-The Ascension of Jesus (anglicized from the Vulgate ascensio Iesu) is the Christian belief, reflected in the major Christian creeds and confessional statements, that Jesus ascended to Heaven after his resurrection, where he was exalted as Lord and Christ, sitting at the right hand of God.
+The Ascension of Jesus (anglicized from the Vulgate ascensio Iesu) is the Christian and Islamic belief that Jesus ascended to Heaven.
+Christian doctrine, as reflected in the major Christian creeds and confessional statements, holds that Jesus ascended after his resurrection, where he was exalted as Lord and Christ, sitting at the right hand of God.
+Islamic doctrine holds that Jesus directly ascended to heaven without dying or resurrecting.

 The Gospels and other New Testament writings imply resurrection and exaltation as a single event.
-In Acts, Jesus' ascension is situated on the fortieth day counting from the resurrection in the presence of eleven of his apostles, thereby putting a limit on the number of resurrection appearances, and effectively excluding Paul's conversion experience from the bona fide resurrection appearances.
+The ascension is "more assumed than described", and only Luke and Acts contain direct accounts of it, but with different chronologies.

 In Christian art, the ascending Jesus is often shown blessing an earthly group below him, signifying the entire Church.
-The Feast of the Ascension is celebrated on the 40th day of Easter, always a Thursday; some Orthodox traditions have a different calendar up to a month later than in the Western tradition, and while the Anglican Communion continues to observe the feast, many Protestant churches have abandoned the observance.
+The Feast of the Ascension is celebrated on the 40th day of Easter, always a Thursday; some Orthodox traditions have a different calendar up to a month later than in the Western tradition.
+The Lutheran Churches and the Anglican Communion continue to observe the Feast of the Ascension.
+Certain Nonconformist churches, such as the Plymouth Brethren, do not observe the feast.

 Biblical accounts

-In the earliest Christianity, Jesus was exaltated with his ascension to heaven and seating at the right hand of God with his resurrection.
-In the late first century, the exaltation had been separated from the resurrection, and moved to a final ascension into heaven after his appearances at earth.

-The Gospels do not picture resurrection and ascencion as clearly separated in time.
+Although the ascension is an important article of faith in Christianity, only Luke and Acts contain direct accounts of it.
+In the shorter ending of Mark, in Matthew, and in John, it is only implied or alluded to.
+The Gospels do not picture resurrection and ascension as clearly separated in time.
 Other New Testament writings also imply resurrection and exaltation as a single event.